 Lee Sung Min (Miss Korea, My Little Hero, Misaeng) is Detective Jang Eok Gwan, the one behind this series of happenings that involve serial rapping cases, Soo Jin’s murder.
 He will feel like justice is useless in this cases but he needs to do his job the best way he can, believing in the law that he professes instead of feeding revenge feelings from the victim’s families.

 Seo Jun Young (Unemployed Romance, To The Beautiful You, Bleak Night) is Detective Park Hyun Soo, unlike Eok Gwan, he is much younger and doesn’t have his experience in these horrifying cases, so in his mind, he will understand Soo Jin’s father reaction although he also needs to protect the criminals.

 Also starring in Broken Korean Movie: Lee Soo Bin, Lee Joo Seung, Choi Sang Wook & Kim Ji Hyuk, among many others.

 This is a great thriller which won’t try to please us even for a second.
-Unfairness, injustice and the reality involving drugs, youth and unsolved situations that need extreme care from elders that seem blind and deaf to them.
-A desperate run from a father that feels it is his fault his daughter is dead and will try to redeem himself to get the girl’s forgiveness.
+Unfairness, injustice and the reality involving drugs, youth and unsolved situations, and that’s why the use of rehab services when you click here from sites like https://www.addictiontreatmentrehab.co.uk/alternatives/ukat-rehab-prices can be useful for this.
+Situations that need extreme care from elders that seem blind and deaf to them.
+A desperate run from a father that feels it is his fault his daughter is dead.
+Trying to redeem himself to get the girl’s forgiveness.
 Another of Jung Jae Young’s great tough roles.